yaxuanpang/cart253/topics/art-jam/README.md

 > - The barking sound effect is "single dog bark 1" by crazymonke9 from freesound.org: https://freesound.org/people/crazymonke9/sounds/418107/

 ## License

-This bit should include the license you want to apply to your work.
-For example:

 > This project is licensed under a Creative Commons Attribution ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)) license with the exception of libraries and other components with their own licenses.